UPDATED: WEDNESDAY 8 SEPTEMBER 2021

 Café Dodo’s indoor play area: Unfortunately, our indoor play area remains closed.
 Our café staff are working hard to maintain a safe environment for everyone, but with current distancing rules, limited numbers, and cleaning requirements it is not currently practicable for us to open our indoor play area.
 The outdoor play area remains open for children to enjoy and we hope to reopen the indoor play area when the physical distancing order is lifted.
 We thank you for your understanding and look forward to welcoming your little ones back to our indoor play area soon.

 Is Café Firefly offering Thai and pizza takeaways?

 Yes, our Thai and pizza takeaways are available every Friday and Saturday evening, between 17:00–20:00 (last orders 19:30).
 Collection only.
-When collecting your order, please wear a mask, use the hand sanitiser provided, and sign in using our QR code track and trace system.
+When collecting your order, please use the hand sanitiser provided and sign in using our QR code track and trace system.

 Click here to view the menu.
 Call 860082 to order.

 Can I rent a mobility scooter or wheelchair?

 Yes, these can still be rented out at the Visitor Centre and are cleaned after every use.